akhikhl/wuff-drafts/Wuff-bundle-files-draft.md

-# Wuff MANIFEST.MF and plugin.xml handling
+# Handling of MANIFEST.MF and plugin.xml in Wuff

+Intro: Wuff is a gradle plugin for developing and assembling OSGi/Eclipse applications.
+Sources are available at: https://github.com/akhikhl/wuff.

+This draft describes possible solution for actual problems with handling of MANIFEST.MF and plugin.xml in Wuff.

 All points are open for discussion and are subject to change.